 Keep Safe is an innovative scheme to help vulnerable people feel safe when they are in our town centres.

-People who sign up to Keep Safe are given a key ring and card to write the number of someone they wish to be contacted if they need assistance while out and about in the town - for example, if they lose their mobile phone, purse or bus pass, or they are distressed in any way.
-They can show the card in the venues involved to get instant access to help in non-emergency situations.
+People who sign up to Keep Safe are given a key ring and card to write the number of someone they wish to be contacted if they need assistance while out and about in the town.
+If they lose their mobile phone, purse or bus pass, or they are distressed in any way they can show the card in any Keep Safe venue to ask for help.

 These venues will display the Keep Safe sticker in their windows, and staff will allow members the use of a telephone or will make a phone call on their behalf in an emergency.

 The participating Keep Safe venues in our area can be found in Great Dunmow and Saffron Walden.